-Metabolism is a vital part of our body’s mechanism and provides us with the energy to breathe, to circulate blood, to keep us alive.
+Metabolism is a vital part of the body’s mechanism and provides us with the energy to breathe, circulate blood and to keep us alive.
 When we ingest food, chemical enzymes in our digestive system break down the food and convert it into energy.
-The energy (also known as calories) is either used immediately or stored by the body.
+The energy, also known as calories, is either used immediately or stored by the body.

 How Does Metabolism Work?

 Our body, hormones and nervous system control our metabolism.
 When we ingest food, we have digestive enzymes to break down the protein, carbohydrates and fats into a form that our body can use for energy and growth.